Do you know a Ph.D. student or a postdoctoral scholar with natural leadership potential?

 If so, we invite you to nominate them to become a Professor for the Future fellow.

 Nominations can be made by any UC Davis affiliate including faculty, students, or staff and are an important part of the fellow’s application process.
-Nominations must be submitted by mid-February and only be submitted by the nominator (not the fellow).
-Nominators may also serve as recommenders.
+Applicants may also self-nominate if preferred.
+Nominations must be submitted by mid-February, although earlier submission is encouraged to give time the nominee time to complete the application process by the deadline.
+Nominators (who are not the applicant) may also serve as recommenders.

 See what UC Davis faculty say about Professors for the Future.